guillermo-moran/NotchBeGone/README.md

-# NotchBeGone
+# NotchBeGone - Make the Notch Disappear on iOS
-Remove the notch on the iPhone X (iOS 11)

-#To-Do

-- Fix bug when in landscape mode
-- Remove notch in control center
+For Jailbroken devices on iOS 11+

+Uses overlays to "hide" the notch by effectively creating a fake "software bezel" around the notch of the iPhone X. Because of the OLED screen, it's also virtually unnoticable.

+Clever, huh?